 The company that sold you the ticket will be your first point of contact.
 So did you buy your ticket with a ticket broker’s website, direct with an airline or from a travel agency?
 That’s the company which you should contact by phone or email in situations like listed above.
 When in doubt, always immediately contact the ticket broker or travel agency.
 Good luck with reaching that broker.

-Cannot reach the flight ticket broker about a voucher or refund for a cancelled flight due to Corona?
+Cannot reach the flight ticket broker about a voucher or refund for a cancelled flight?
 Contact the airline directly online and/or consult your legal assistance insurance.

 I won’t mention the name of the particular broker, but someone wrote about their customer experience post-booking the following: